coding-blocks/gondor/README.md

 ### Setting Up OneAuth

-This project uses OneAuth as a signle sign on server.
+This project uses OneAuth as a single sign on server.
 For authentication it is required for OneAuth to be either running locally or to have a client application created [here](https://account.codingblocks.com/users/me/clients).

 (optional) Please follow the instructions [here](https://github.com/coding-blocks/oneauth) to setup up OneAuth locally.